ministryofjustice/laa-apply-for-legal-aid/docs/puffing_billy_recording.md

 # Puffing-billy stub creating and request cache

-Some feature tests excercise application logic that includes aysnchronous javascript calls to external services (APIs).
+Some feature tests exercise application logic that includes asynchronous javascript calls to external services (APIs).
 In particular, searching for proceedings and organisations is achieved this through ajax calls to the legal-framework-api.
 VCR does not intercept browser calls therefore puffing-billy is used.
 This provides a "rewriting web proxy" to intercept and stub the calls.

 VCR and puffing-billy can be used together to achieve stubbing of any calls to external services from the backend and frontend respectively.